morphismtech/bankchain/Architecture.md

 * Banks consume bank services to manage and trade their tokens
 * Banks are auditable
   * vaults and fiduciary tokens onchain
+* Banks are reputable
+  * through staked tokens on bankchain
+  * and branding
 * Banks are accountable
   * redemption of fiduciary tokens